Alan Ball Sr.: Managerial career

 Ball started his managerial career as player-boss of Oswestry Town, then managed Borough United, Ashton United and Nantwich, helping the Cheshire side to a treble of Mid-Cheshire League, League Cup and Cheshire Amateur Cup in 1963/64.
 In the summer of 1966, he left the Dabbers to take up a coaching role with Stoke City.
 He managed Halifax Town in two separate spells (1967–1970) and (1976–1977), and in between these he managed Preston North End between 1970 and 1973 winning the Division 3 title, and Southport, IF Saab and IK Sirius.
 Ball managed Djurgårdens IF in 1979.

 Outside football

 Ball also had stints as a publican.
 While at Oswestry Town he kept the King's Head in Church Street, Oswestry.

 Death

 He was killed in a car accident in Nicosia, Cyprus, in January 1982 at the age of 57.
 Ball had been engaged for what would have been his next managerial position, with the Cypriot team Evagoras Paphos and was being transported in a taxi from Larnaca Airport to start work when it crashed, reportedly killing him instantly.

 Family

 At death Ball left his widow, his lifetime wife Vera.
 His son Alan Jr. played in England's 1966 World Cup-winning team and later followed his father into management.
 In April 2021, Ball's grandson, Jimmy, became the third generation of the family to manage in the Football League after being appointed interim manager at Forest Green Rovers.

+Ball is the great-grandfather of professional footballers John McAtee and James McAtee.